-How much had you achieved when you were seven years old?
+How much had you achieved by the time you were seven years old?

 Maybe you successfully learned some of the easier times-tables?
 Or managed to ride your bike without training wheels?
 Or maybe you once scored a goal from the half-way line and invoked the admiration of the playground?

 Well, some of the golf-loving kids in this film have won over 100 competitions and are ranked as some of the best child golf players in the world.